Field: Graphic design + branding

 Ultravirgo develops branding, strategy, and visual design for visionary nonprofits, startups, and established corporations, with a particular focus on those working to improve health.
 The firm has worked with the National Parkinson Foundation for six years on fundraising campaigns, educational materials, and patient communications, and recently completed a project for the International Labour Organization to promote workplace safety.
-Outside of client work, Ultravirgo produces and distributes a print magazine called “For:” that highlights individuals who do good for others – their most recent issue features an interview with Representative Rashida Tlaib.
+Outside of client work, Ultravirgo produces and distributes a print magazine called For: that highlights individuals who do good for others – a recent issue features an interview with Representative Rashida Tlaib.

 Inspiration in the Industry